The Journey That Took Clinton Tudor From BMX To ‘The Apprentice’

 That fire led the Kiwi entrepreneur to success in sport, business, and ultimately, a spot in “The Apprentice: ONE Championship Edition,” where he will compete against 15 other candidates for a one-year, US$250,000 contract to work under ONE Chairman and CEO Chatri Sityodtong.

 However, Tudor also had to overcome heartache and tragedy along the way.
-Before his journey on “The Apprentice: ONE Championship Edition” begins with the premiere on 18 March, he opens up about the winding path that brought him here.
+Before his journey on “The Apprentice: ONE Championship Edition” begins with the premiere on Netflix in 2022’s first quarter, he opens up about the winding path that brought him here.

 Motivated By Grief And Passion

 Tudor grew up in rural New Zealand, where the ability to communicate and innovate was vital.